mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ### VEHICLE HEAVY WEAPONS

 All weapons described in this section require the Heavy Weapons (vehicle) skill to use effectively.
-All ranges are listed in kilometres.
+All ranges are listed in kilometers.
 See [[#Vehicle Heavy Weapons Table]]

 #### AEROSPACE DEFENCE LASER